splunk/splunk-sdk-javascript/README.md

 The Splunk JavaScript SDK infrastructure relies on Node.js, so if you want to build files, run examples, run tests, or generate documentation, you must install Node.js.
-You can read more about how to setup your environment on the [Splunk Dev Portal][requirements].
+You can read more about how to set up your environment on the [Splunk Developer Portal][requirements].

 All development activities are managed by a helper script called sdkdo.
-For a list of possible commands and options, open a command prompt and go to the `splunk-sdk-javascript` directory, then enter the following command:
+For a list of possible commands and options, open a command prompt in the `splunk-sdk-javascript` directory, then enter the following command:

 > node sdkdo --help

-### Compiling (combining and minifying) the browser files
+### Compile (combine and minify) the browser files

+To rebuild and minify the browser files, enter:

 > node compile

-### Running unit tests
+### Run unit tests

 The SDK includes several unit tests for each component.
 You can run individual test modules or run all tests.
 Open a command prompt and go to the splunk-sdk-